 #2.
 “What’s the most important reason for your score?”.

 It’s really that simple.
-Calculate your Net promoter score, to know more.
+Check Net promoter score calculator, to know more.

 When you get answers to the two questions of the NPS survey from your customers, then we use a simple formula to calculate the NPS value.
 Now,